 Tamara Lucas Copeland is African-American, a child of the South, born, educated and still living there.
 This distinction provides a unique personal vantage point for issues of racial equity.
 She is also an only child, a circumstance that sometimes leads to friends being more like family.
-These factors contribute to her love for her forever friends, her perspective on the role race plays in America, and her authorship of Daughters of the Dream.
+These factors contribute to her love for her forever friends, her perspective on the role race plays in America, and her authorship of Daughters of the Dream, the blog and the book.

 For decades, Tamara watched her mother research the genealogical history of her family, talking to relatives, reviewing microfiche on hundreds of library visits long before the internet existed, as she labored to produce two published works.
 Motivated by her mother’s determination to document her family and by her and her friends’ realization of the importance of their five-plus decades-long friendship, Tamara took on the challenge of telling their story.
 Not a historian, but an avid observer of the overlay of history on the racial reality of America, Daughters of the Dream is the result.